CosmWasm/sylvia-book/src/advanced/generics.md

 ## Generic contract

-Using generic interfaces in `sylvia` is simple.
+Using generic interfaces in ^sylvia is simple.
 Let's see how it works with generic contracts.

 Let us define a new module in which we will define a generic contract.